parlaynu/megadetector-v5-onnx/README.md

 This project explains how to export the [Megadetector V5](https://github.com/microsoft/CameraTraps/blob/main/megadetector.md) models to ONNX format, and provides some tools to easily run inference using the ONNX model.

-The main reason I had for doing this was to make it easier to run on a range of platforms.
-In most cases, once you have your model, just run a `pip install -r requirements.txt` (or requirements-gpu.txt or requirements-openvino.txt) and with the tools in this repository, you're ready to go.
+The main reason I had for doing this was to simplify running the model as it has far fewer dependencies - see the `requirements.txt` file.

 To further reduce external dependencies, there is also included an implementation of the batched non-maximum-suppression algorithm implemented in `numpy`.